pydata/xarray/doc/internals/how-to-create-custom-index.rst

 Optional requirements
 ---------------------

 Pretty much everything else is optional.
-Depending on the case, in the absence of a (re)implementation, an index will either raise an error (operation not supported) or won't do anything specific (just drop, pass or copy itself from/to the resulting Dataset or DataArray).
+Depending on the method, in the absence of a (re)implementation, an index will either raise a `NotImplementedError` or won't do anything specific (just drop, pass or copy itself from/to the resulting Dataset or DataArray).

 For example, you can just skip re-implementing :py:meth:`Index.rename` if there is no internal attribute or object to rename according to the new desired coordinate or dimension names.
-In the case of ``PandasIndex``, we rename the underlying ``pandas.Index`` object and/or update the ``PandasIndex.dim`` attribute.
+In the case of ``PandasIndex``, we rename the underlying ``pandas.Index`` object and/or update the ``PandasIndex.dim`` attribute since the associated dimension name has been changed.

 Wrap index data as coordinate data
 ----------------------------------